scaleoutsean/eseries/README.md

 - EF300: TR-4877 currently at https://www.netapp.com/media/21363-tr-4877.pdf
 - EF600: TR-4800 currently at https://www.netapp.com/media/17009-tr4800.pdf

 Shelves with 3.5" disk drive slots (DE212C, DE460C) also support 2.5" disks with an adapter.

+Example for E4000 with 3.5" NL-SAS so that you don't have to open :

+- the first limit is the model limit, 300 NL-SAS
-Maximum number of drives assumes no shelf mixing.
-For example, both types of expansion shelves are attached to an E4060 at the same time, you could have 6 expansion shelves but would be limited by the number or type (SAS SSD, for example) of drives.
+- both types of expansion shelves can be attached to E4060 or E4012 at the same time but not more than 5 shelves, with an exception of DE212C (7 of which can be attached)
+- E4012 (DE212C-based) can have an additional 7 DE212C, and so the maximum number of NL-SAS disks in this configuration is 8 x 12 = 96.
+Otherwise up to 5 shelves (controller + expansion) all together in any combination (e.g. 1 controller + 2 DE460C + 2 DE212C = 5).
+If 4 x DE460C is attached, that maxes out stack size of 5 shelves for non-DE212C only scenarios and the maximum NL-SAS disk count for mixed shelves becomes 12 + (4 x 60) = 252
+- E4060: the maximum stack size is 5 shelves and given that the controller shelf is DE460C-based, that equals the maximum number of disk drive slots as well and is the maximum number of NL-SAS for an E4000 configuration: (1 x 60) + (4 x 60) = 300 NL-SAS slots
+- E4024 does not exist and E4000 don't support DE224C shelves unless in head upgrade scenarios.
+The E4012 currently has a minimum of 6 and E4060 of 20 disks in the initial controller enclosure

 EF600C and EF300C are the same shelves and controllers as non-C versions, with the limitations noted in the table.
-E4024 does not exist and E4000 don't support DE224C shelves.